 I do a lot of thinking these days about those who are with us no longer.
-As you may have heard, both of my parents recently passed away, and I’m still going through their belongings, each note and card reminding me of their lives and the time we shared.
+After my parents passed away, I went through their belongings, reading each note and card and reflecting on their lives and the time we shared.

-Another recent, painful departure was that of Dave Maloch, who served both Louisiana State University and Arkansas State and was well liked and respected as an advisor and mentor.
-He retired last year, then returned to train his replacement before retiring again — just two months before passing away in his sleep.
+Another painful departure was that of Dave Maloch, who served both Louisiana State University and Arkansas State and was well liked and respected as an advisor and mentor.
+After he retired he returned to train his replacement before retiring again — just two months before passing away in his sleep.

 Even managers who left us long ago are still fresh in my mind.
 I can clearly remember the first in-plant manager to die while I was on the job, Chuck Okerlund of Boeing.
 He passed away during the IPMA 1997 conference in Reno, Nev., just hours before he would have accepted the Best of Show award for his in-plant.
 He never knew his shop had won.
 I don’t think I’ll ever forget that heartbreaking day.